 I remember the first time I took a first aid course.
-I had just started taking my daughter (then 3) backpacking in the wilderness and I was very aware of the many things which could go wrong…
+I had just started taking my daughter (then 3) backpacking in the wilderness, and I was aware of the many things that could go wrong…

 The responsible thing to do was take a first aid course so I would know how to respond in these situations.

-Even if you don’t go wilderness backpacking, I still believe that everyone should know first aid skills.
-As NASPE points out, the time that elapses from when you call 911 to help arriving can be critical.
-Knowing first aid skills could save your life, or the life of a family member or stranger.
+Even if you don’t go wilderness backpacking, I still believe that everyone should know first aid skills, the time that elapses from when you call 911 to help arriving can be critical.
+Knowing first aid skills could save your life or the life of a family member or stranger.